jshou403/Psychic-Game/README.md

     I used Bootstrap CSS for the second time!

 [Improvements]
     This game never really ends.
 It goes on as long as the user feels like playing.
-There could be a stopping point added.
+There could be a stopping point added at 10 losses or 10 wins, whichever comes first.

     Maybe even a reset button or a start button before the game begins.

+    A space or alert to display the correct letter, if the user guesses it, would also make the game feel more whole.